8eni/last-man-standing-smart-contract/README.md

-# smart-contract
+# Solidity Smart Contract
-Smart contract built in solidity to be deployed on MainNet
+Smart contract built in solidity to be deployed on Ethereum MainNet